Electronic states of a disordered 2D quasiperiodic tiling: from critical states to Anderson localization

 As we said in the introduction, one of the motivations for this study is the problem of transport in quasicrystals.
 Our study provides some ideas for how transport depends on disorder in realistic 3D systems.
-We expect that, whereas in 1D and 2D, there is only a crossover from weak to strong disorder regimes for $W=W_\star$, for 3D, a true metal-insulator transition should occur for some value $W=W_c$.
+We expect that, whereas in 1D and 2D, there is only a crossover from weak to strong disorder regimes for $W=W_\star$, for 3D, a "metal"-insulator transition should occur for some value $W=W_c$, where the term "metal" signifies that there are no truly extended states.
+It is therefore more accurate to call this a "ergodic to nonergodic transition".
 For $W <W_c$, one should find a mobility edge separating exponentially localized states for $E>E_c(W)$ from critical states for $E<E_c(W)$.
 In future work, it would be interesting to investigate properties of such a MIT by carrying out simulations for 3D quasiperiodic tilings.
 Based on our analysis of the 2D case, we propose a hopping mechanism which gives a prediction for the conductivity at low temperatures in disordered quasicrystals.
 This mechanism results in a crossover at some temperature $T_{co}$, from an exponential Mott VRH conductivity to a power law conductivity.
 This type of crossover appears to be observed experimentally \cite{sarkar} for polygrain quasicrystal i-AlCuRe samples.
 To understand transport better, it will be necessary to carry out systematic measurements of the transport as a function of disorder strength.